SeqWare/seqware/seqware-distribution/docs/site/content/docs/17-plugins.md

 ##  UserSettingsPlugin
 io.seqware.pipeline.plugins.UserSettingsPlugin
-A plugin that a documented .seqware settings file that can be used for documentation.
+A plugin that generates a commented .seqware settings file that can be used for documentation.

 | Command-line option | Description |
 |--------------------|--------------|